mohammed-444/GI-Tract-Image-Segmentation/README.md

 To reproduce our results, you will need to install the following dependencies:
 - Python
 - TensorFlow
-- Numpy
+- plotly, matplotlib
-- segmentation-models
+- segmentation_models

-we made it easier by creating Util folder that contains all the function needed to reprodude the results
+we made it easier by creating Utils folder that contains all the function needed to reprodude the results

-## Additional Resources
+## Resources

 - [UW-Madison GI Tract Image Segmentation Competition](https://github.com/uw-madison-github/gi-tract-image-segmentation-competition)
 - [Segmentation models](github.com/qubvel/segmentation_models)